DarinNaoroji15/Log-Analysis-in-Linux-and-Splunk/Log Analysis and Command Line Usage in Linux.md

-# Log Analysis in Linux and Splunk
+# Log Analysis in Linux

-In this lab project, I will analysis on logs I could search and find through Kali Linux and Splunk.
+In this lab project, I will analysis on logs I could search and find through Kali Linux.
 Lab practice apart of Infosec Learning and through Springboard Curriculum.

 Linux Analysis